Lolindhir/PnP/docs/assets/rules/classes/Rogue.md

 ### Level 5: Uncanny Dodge
 When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.

 ### Level 6: Fast Assessment
-As a Bonus Action, you can make a Intelligence (Investigation) check to discern whether a creature you are at least one round in combat with has any Immunities, Resistances, or Vulnerabilities, and what they are.
-For every round in combat, you gain a +1 bonus to the check.
+With your Cunning Action, you can now also take the Evaluate or Search action.
+Additionally, for every round in combat against a creature, you gain a +1 bonus to the check of the Evaluate or Search action targeting that creature.

 ### Level 7: Evasion
 You can nimbly dodge out of the way of certain area effects, such as a red dragon's fiery breath or an *ice storm* spell.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.